vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

             if (current != null) {
                 stack.push(current);
                 current = current.left;             // A
-            } else { // When node.left is null, then current would be null, we enter into the else block
+            } else { // When iterating to the left of a node, when current becomes null, we process the topmost element in the stack.
                 // At this point, we pop the top most element from the stack, TreeNode poppedNode = stack.pop();
                 // and Print it